apache/flink/docs/dev/event_timestamps_watermarks.md

  * This generator generates watermarks that are lagging behind processing time by a fixed amount.
  * It assumes that elements arrive in Flink after a bounded delay.
  */
-public class TimeLagWatermarkGenerator extends AssignerWithPeriodicWatermarks<MyEvent> {
+public class TimeLagWatermarkGenerator implements AssignerWithPeriodicWatermarks<MyEvent> {

 	private final long maxTimeLag = 5000; // 5 seconds